-- a) Develop and implement policies, programs and services for management and protection of PHI based on Privacy by Design principles; - b) Establish privacy standards, guidelines and procedures to support this Policy and Framework;
+- Develop and implement policies, programs and services for management and protection of PHI based on Privacy by Design principles; - b) Establish privacy standards, guidelines and procedures to support this Policy and Framework;

-Policy Category Name of Policy
+Policy Category Name of Policy Information Management & Technology Personal Health Information Protection Policy

-- c) Develop, coordinate and deliver privacy training as required by this policy and its associated procedures; - d) Advise Niagara Region's Health Information Custodians, programs and services on the implementation of this policy, their roles and responsibilities, and interpretation of PHIPA; - e) The Access and Privacy Office is responsible for reviewing all privacy incidents and investigating to determine whether or not a breach has occurred.
+- Develop, coordinate and deliver privacy training as required by this policy and its associated procedures; - Advise Niagara Region's Health Information Custodians, programs and services on the implementation of this policy, their roles and responsibilities, and interpretation of PHIPA; - e) The Access and Privacy Office is responsible for reviewing all privacy incidents and investigating to determine whether or not a breach has occurred.
 The Access and Privacy Office will coordinate and manage all privacy breaches of PHI according to Niagara Region's Privacy Breach Protocol procedure.